GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 ## MVC pattern overview {: #mvc }

-MVC offers architectural benefits over standard JavaScript — it helps you write better organized, and therefore more maintainable code.
+MVC offers architectural benefits over standard JavaScript—it helps you write better organized, and therefore more maintainable code.
 This pattern has been used and extensively tested over multiple languages and generations of programmers.